Business Environment Profiles - United States

 Recent Trends – Incarceration rate

-The US incarceration rate is estimated at 314.0 people per 100,000 in 2025, continuing a downward trend with a 6.2% decrease this year.
-This reflects policy changes and sustained crime declines.
-While violent crime rates have decreased, reforms at state and federal levels drive the reduction in the incarcerated population.
+The US incarceration rate is estimated at 365.8 people per 100,000 in 2026, representing a 3.0% decrease from 2025.
+This reflects policy changes, expanded early-release pathways and sustained declines in crime.
+While violent crime rates have decreased, reforms at the state and federal levels have driven the reduction in the incarcerated population.
 Public health concerns, such as infectious disease risks in correctional facilities, amplify these policy effects.

 5-Year Outlook – Incarceration rate